status-im/react-native-desktop-qt/docs/ReactQt/FAQ.md

 ### Does the bundler step in the diagram only happen once at app startup or is all of the JS code appended to a single file on every reload?
 On every reload Qt app requests single js files and sends it to execution in ubuntu-server.
 It is like restart, but quicker.
 Bundler caches that js file, so collecting it together doesn’t take much time.

-### Is there a dedicated node mule within status-react for communicating with qt at the javascript code level or does that happen elsewhere, say, in the build pipeline?
+### Is there a dedicated node mule within react-native for communicating with qt at the javascript code level or does that happen elsewhere, say, in the build pipeline?
-No. Communication doesn’t happen directly in status-react.
-But status-react uses react-native.
-And react-native is designed to have own js part and communication with native part.
+No. React-native is designed to have own js part and communication with native part.
 Qt code in react-native-desktop contains a bunch of modules that implement controls and API’s natively.
 When Qt Application starts it sends `config` - information about what modules it implements on native side - their names, ids, lists of functions, constants, etc. From this moment react-native part of js code can “invoke” that native methods just by mentioning them in JSON results.